Mykhail/ACNS-CodeStyle/README.md

 ## Variables

   - Always use `var` to declare variables.
 Not doing so will result in global variables.
-  **Polluting the global namespace reduces your testosterone level.**

     ```javascript
     // bad